starbops/kubevirtbmc/README.md

 **Goals**

-- Providing BMC functionalities for virtual machines powered by KubeVirt
+- Providing a subset of BMC functionalities for virtual machines powered by KubeVirt
-- Providing in-cluster accessibility
+- Providing in-cluster accessibility to the virtual BMCs of the VMs

 **Non-goals**

 - Providing BMC functionalities for bare-metal machines
+- Providing BMC accessibility outside of the cluster via LoadBalancer or NodePort type of Services

 KubeBMC consists of two components: